Australian Open: Nadal cruises through and Russian trio make history as Tsitsipas benefits from walkover

+Rafael Nadal's bid to win a record 21st grand slam title remains on track, while there is a distinctly Russian flavour to the quarter-final line-up at the Australian Open.

-World number two Nadal eased past Italian 16th seed Fabio Fognini behind closed doors at Melbourne Park in sunny and warm conditions.
+World number two Nadal eased past Italian 16th seed Fabio Fognini behind closed doors at Melbourne Park in sunny and warm conditions on Monday.

 Daniil Medvedev and Andrey Rublev ensured Russia made history en route to the quarters in Melbourne.